wmjs/nba-predictor/README.md

 - Model needs regular updates as team performance changes throughout the season

 ### Known Issues
 - The data loader can be unstable when using `load_new=True`.
-(I think I resolved this but not sure...)
 - Recommended to use `reload_all=True` when loading new data
 - Some game statistics may be missing if basketball-reference.com's structure changes

-## Contributing

-Feel free to open issues or submit pull requests for improvements.
-Areas that need work:
-- Robust error handling for data scraping
-- Additional features for player-level statistics
-- Improved prediction accuracy through feature engineering
-- Automated daily updates
+This project is for educational purposes only.
+Please check local regulations regarding sports betting.